 1. Identify your persona

-2. Set goal
+2. Set a goal

-Your inbound marketing goal should be SMART goals, goals should be specific, measurable, attainable, relevant, and timely.
+Your inbound marketing goal should be SMART goals, and goals should be specific, measurable, attainable, relevant, and timely.

 3. Long-term content strategy

 A long-term content strategy helps you stay organized.
-Your content should tell the story about the topic you’re writing so that you can attract, engage, and delight customers.
+Your content should tell the story about the topic you’re writing about so that you can attract, engage, and delight customers.

 4. Lead nurturing

-5. Communication focused content
+5. Communication-focused content

 Is inbound marketing effective?

 As inbound marketing is all about creating a one-on-one lasting relationship with your customers, thus you’ll create more opportunities to introduce your business and sell products or services.
-Incorporating inbound marketing in your business will undoubtedly help you expand your business.
+Incorporating inbound marketing into your business will undoubtedly help you expand your business.